KNnut/neoplot/pkg/examples/demo.typ

     caption: "surface1.dem",
 )

-Notice that Typst caches the results for WASM functions:
+Notice that Typst caches the results for Wasm functions:
 ```typ
 #gp.exec("reset")                   // Will be executed
 #gp.exec(kind: "command", "reset")  // Will be executed